modak - Steamed modak

 after the moon rise, after taking a look at the moon.

 offered to the god's idol and then the meal is consumed.
 Some

 traditional sweet, such a kheer is made for this meal.

 Modak is also made on the 'Angaraki Chaturthi' day (on a fasting day) as an offering to Lord Ganesh.

-Ganesh chaturthi is celebrated in many parts of India but in the western state of Maharashtra, it has a special relevance.
+Ganesh chaturthi is celebrated in many parts of India but in the South Indian states as well as Maharashtra, it has a

 There, it is celebrated for 10 days.
 It is a religious as well as social celebration.